oliviodare/oliviodare.com/index.md

 ---
 layout: default
 title: Max Bautista Perpinyà | oliviodare
 description: Hello!
-I'm Max Bautista Perpinyà, PhD researcher in the History and Philosophy of Science, based in UCLouvain, in Belgium, working on the history of biodiversity.
+I'm Max Bautista Perpinyà, researcher (PhD student) in the History and Philosophy of Science, based in UCLouvain, in Belgium, working on the history of biodiversity.
 ---

 # Hello, my name is Max.

-My name is Max Bautista Perpinyà and I am a PhD researcher in the history of science, based in UCLouvain, in Belgium. *Welcome my website*.
+My name is Max Bautista Perpinyà and I am a researcher (PhD student) in the History and Philosophy of Science, based in UCLouvain, in Belgium. *Welcome my website*.

 On these pages, you'll find a sort of open CV.
 The basic structure is this:
 - my [bio](bio.html).